fbpx

 What Is Score Choice?

 Score Choice lets you choose which full test-day scores to send to colleges.
-Unlike Superscoring, this policy focuses on sending your best overall SAT performance from a single date.
-This can be useful if you had one or more test days where your scores were lower than usual.
+This policy focuses on sending your best overall SAT performance from a single date.

 With Score Choice, you have control over what colleges see, but you miss out on the potential advantage of combining your best section scores.